ericfransen/notes/COMMANDS.md

 - `note @some-directory`
   - Creates a new note in the editor, filed under the `some-diredctory` subdirectory.

+- `note %some-template`
+  - Creates a new note in the editor, with the template mapped in the config file to `some-template`.

 ## Flags & Options

 - `-v`